Made in the USA America

 • PC Remote Settings: Camera setting that controls where images should be saved.
 It is recommended to the set the Still Image Save Destination to PC+Camera.
 Images will be saved to the camera’s memory and sent to the CamRanger.
 The recommend RAW+JPG PC Save Image setting depends on the photographers workflow.
 For quick previews, this should be set to JPEG only and the image format should be set to RAW+JPG.

 • Exposure Step: Camera setting that controls the step size between exposure values.
-Only 0.3EV is supported for changing shutter speed and ISO.
+Only 0.3EV is supported for changing shutter speed and ISO for some Sony cameras.

 • Live View Display: Camera setting that controls if the live view exposure should match the camera’s exposure settings, or always show a reasonably exposed image.
 Typically a photographer would want this set to “Setting Effect OFF” when the ambient light doesn’t match the amount of light during capture, such as when using strobes or flashes.